-Michael Groher is a professor of the Department of Communicative Disorders at the University of Redlands in Redlands, California.
-Dr. Groher has spent most of his career working as a medical speech pathologist in acute and long-term care settings.
+Michael Groher is an Emeritus Professor of the Department of Communicative Disorders at the University of Redlands in Redlands, California.
+Dr. Groher spent most of his career working as a medical speech pathologist in acute and long-term care settings.
 The majority of hospital work was done for the Department of Veterans Affairs in Seattle/Tacoma, New York, and Tampa.
 He is best known for his pioneering work with patients who have swallowing disorders.

 The majority of his work is summarized in three texts: Dysphagia: Diagnosis and Management (Three editions), Introduction to Adult Swallowing Disorders, and Clinical Management of Dysphagia in Adults and Children, second edition in press.
 Dr. Groher is an ASHA Fellow, and a past founding associate editor for the journal Dysphagia.
 He is an honorary member of the Japanese Society of Dysphagia Rehabilitation.